Boston Construction Accident Attorneys

 Serious and fatal construction accidents often result when an employer, property owner or other entity fails to correct a dangerous or unsafe condition on site.

-Massachusetts construction accident attorneys at the Law Offices of Jeffrey S. Glassman, are dedicated to fighting for the rights of people injured in construction accidents.
+The Boston construction accident attorneys at the Law Offices of Jeffrey S. Glassman are dedicated to fighting for the rights of people injured on the job.
 We refuse to be intimidated by tactics of large corporations, their insurance companies or the attorneys who try to prevent them from being held accountable for their negligence.Causes of Boston Construction Accidents

 While we refer to these incidents as “accidents,” the reality is construction injuries are most often the result of negligence by a contractor, property owner, sub-contractor, equipment manufacturer or other party who fails to adhere to state and federal regulations.
 Often, the failure involves neglecting to provide proper safety gear or safe equipment on a job site.

 The U.S. Occupational Safety & Health Administration reports that of the 4,400 private sector workers killed on the job in 2013, 1 out of 5 was in construction.
 Leading causes of construction worker deaths nationally were falls, being struck by an object, electrocution or being caught in or in between equipment.
 If these four hazards were eliminated, it would save 480 construction worker lives each year.